 To best chart a course for new structural endeavors, we find it most helpful for investigators to discuss their intentions with us prior to any discussions regarding training, chemical safety, billing procedures and so forth.
 Contact us by phone, form or email (email@example.com).

-We are proud to announce that our Minstrel HT crystal plate automated imager is being upgraded to the next generation Minstrel HT UV imager thanks to an awarded grant from the North Carolina Biotechnology Center through their Institutional Development Grant series.
+We are proud to announce that we now have a next generation Minstrel HT UV imager thanks to an awarded grant from the North Carolina Biotechnology Center through their Institutional Development Grant series.
 The Minstrel HT UV captures white light and UV light images for each crystal drop.
 Rigaku's new Fluor-Score software then analyzes the images to automatically produce a hit list of drops containing potential protein crystals for directed follow-up.